williamngan/pts/guide/md/_9000_Technical_notes.md

 ### Javascript ecosystem
 The javascript ecosystem is moving so fast it's difficult to keep up.
 Pts is intended for modern browsers supporting es6+.
 Therefore, if you need to target es5 or older browsers, you'll need to configure your build tools accordingly.
 Some pointers:

 - UglifyJS doesn't seem to support minifying es6 so the code is transformed to es5 first.
-Alternatively, consider other minify tool such as [babili](https://github.com/babel/minify) or [uglify-es](https://github.com/mishoo/UglifyJS2/tree/harmony).
+Alternatively, consider other minify tool such as [babel-minify](https://github.com/babel/minify) or [uglify-es](https://github.com/mishoo/UglifyJS2/tree/harmony).

-- If you're compiling to es5 with babel, you may need the [builtin-extend plugin](https://github.com/loganfsmyth/babel-plugin-transform-builtin-extend) because Pts extends built-in types like Array and Float32Array.
+- If you're compiling to es5 with babel, you may need the [builtin-extend](https://github.com/loganfsmyth/babel-plugin-transform-builtin-extend) and/or [transform-classes](https://babeljs.io/docs/en/next/babel-plugin-transform-classes.html) plugins, because Pts extends built-in types like Array and Float32Array.
 This may not be needed in future as build tools get better.

 - Pts is a new library in beta so we don't recommend using it in high-priority production system yet.